bictorv/chaosnet-bridge/FIREWALL.md

 |`forward` *dest* [*contact*]| Responds to the sender with a `FWD` packet, where *dest* is the octal address to refer to, and *contact* is the (optional) new contact name.
 (Default: the original contact name used.) **Note** that supplying a new contact name is not yet handled by cbridge (that's a bug). |

 ### Note:
-  - Explicit responses (`CLS` and `FWD`) are not sent for `BRD` attempts, since it would be against the spec.
+  - Explicit responses (`CLS` and `FWD`) are not sent for `BRD` attempts, since it would be pointless.
   - Responses are sent using the destination addr and index as the source, so "on behalf of" the destination even though it might not be the cbridge itself.
   - The rules are processed in the order given, until a match is found. (*Explain efficiency*)

-  - Specifying `broadcast` might block/match much more than you wanted, depending on the placement of your cbridge.
+Broadcast (BRD) packets are delivered to all hosts (on the subnets in the BRD mask, see [MIT AIM 628 Section 4.5](https://chaosnet.net/amber.html#Broadcast)), and could therefore be considered to match (basically) all `to` specifications in firewall rules.
+This would, however, make it difficult to be precise in filtering them: the `to` specification wouldn't matter.
+So in the general case of forwarding packets, BRD packets only match rules with `to broadcast` and `to any` specifications, exceptwhile for packets to `myself`, BRD packets are considered to match `myself` specifications.
+(Similar handling should be done in other "endpoint delivery" cases.)

+**Give an example, perhaps a table, to make this more understandable?**

 ## Examples